mahadeesh/Bee-tracking-and-stereomatching-files/README.md

 ## Introduction

 Here are the files which I developed to generate time resolved 3D position information of bees flying in a bee cloud.
 The bee tracking program is a semi-automatic tracker of freely flying honeybees, which was developed using simple techniques such background subtraction, image differencing, interpolation, and extrapolation, to name a few.
 Furthermore, the problem of correspondence matching is solved in a simple way by using two different techniques namely minimum perpendicular distance method and minimum reprojection error method.
+[Click here](https://figshare.com/articles/media/Multi-Object_Tracking_in_Heterogeneous_environments_MOTHe_for_animal_video_recordings/11980356/3)

 ## Highlights of the developed bee tracking and stereomatching program